red-victor/fleet-manager-api/README.md

     - With every feature branch, a `Pull request` shall be opened and maintained.
 The `Pull request` shall contain the `Issue` linked with it.
 The `Pull request` shall contain the assignee, who is responsible for the given `Issue`.
 The `Pull request` shall contain at least one `Reviewer`, who is responsible for checking on their peers' work.

 3. You need to fulfill a couple of technical requirements defined below.
-    - The project has a backend part with at least 5 API endpoint patterns providing data in JSON format.
+    - The project has a backend part with an Object Relation Mapping tool communicating with a database, where the applications' data is persisted.

+4. You need to fulfill a couple of technical requirements defined below.
     - The project has a frontend part written in React which consumes at least 5 different API endpoint patterns from the backend.
+    - The project has a frontend part written in React which consumes at least 8 different API endpoint patterns from the backend.
+    - The project has a frontend part written in React which consumes at least 10 different API endpoint patterns from the backend.

-4. Implement the features and tasks from the sprint backlog.
+5. Implement the features and tasks from the sprint backlog.
     - By the end of the sprint, at least 50% of the sprint plan is completed (measured in estimation points)
     - By the end of the sprint, at least 60% of the sprint plan is completed (measured in estimation points)
     - By the end of the sprint, at least 70% of the sprint plan is completed (measured in estimation points)